-Pharmacological interventions, including analgesics, NSAIDs, and oral contraceptives, are commonly the first-line treatments for PD.
+Pharmacological interventions. including analgesics, NSAIDs, and oral contraceptives, are commonly the first-line treatments for PD.
 However, prolonged use of these medications can lead to mild to moderate side effects such as headaches, constipation, abdominal pain, nausea, vomiting, liver damage, blood pressure fluctuations, and glucose intolerance (Manisha & Anuradha, 2021).
 Being a non-pharmacological management, the application of TENS effectively alleviates pain in the targeted area without causing any side effects.
 It provides rapid pain relief, reducing pain by 54% to 62%, with the effects lasting for more than seven hours after application.
-Additionally, TENS significantly decreases the use of analgesics, with a reduction of up to 93%.(Guy et al., 2022).
+Additionally, TENS significantly decreases the use of analgesics, with a reduction of up to 93%.
+(Guy et al., 2022).

 The HF pocket TENS is a lightweight and portable device that allows patients to discreetly manage their pain during work or daily activities, eliminating the need to visit clinical settings.
-It offers a costeffective alternative to long-term pharmacological treatments.
+It offers a cost-effective alternative to long-term pharmacological treatments.
 By enabling self-administration, this device provides subjective pain relief while empowering patients to independently manage their condition(Dawood & Ramos, 1990; Igwea et al., 2016).
 These advantages underscore HF pocket TENS as a rapid, safe, and efficient solution for pain management in PD, potentially replacing or significantly reducing reliance on pharmacological interventions.

 This study has few limitations.
-HF pocket TENS was administered during a single menstrual cycle. application reduces pain intensity, and improves workability among university students with PD.
+HF pocket TENS was administered during a single menstrual cycle.
+Future research could investigate the effects of HF pocket TENS over multiple cycles.
+Additionally, the long-term effects of HF pocket TENS application on PD were not examined in this study.
+Our research application reduces pain intensity, and improves workability among university students with PD.